CBielstein/APRSsharp/README.md

-To generate the console application binary, go to the APRSsharp folder (`AprsSharp\src\APRSsharp`) and run the command `dotnet publish -c Release` to generate the console application and it will be stored in the `bin\Release\net6.0\win-x86\publish` folder or run `dotnet publish -c Release -o <outputfolder>` to store your binary in a given output folder
+To generate the console application binary, go to the APRSsharp folder (`AprsSharp\src\APRSsharp`) and run the command `dotnet publish -c Release` to generate the console application.
+The resulting binary will be placed in `bin\Release\net6.0\win-x86\publish`.
+Alternatively, use `dotnet publish -c Release -o <outputfolder>` to specify the output directory.